 Courts have developed a test for determining the threshold of spending activity that meets the expenditure prong.
-Under this test, an organization making expenditures becomes a political committee only if it is determined that "a primary purpose" of the organization is to affect governmental decision making by supporting or opposing candidates or ballot propositions.
+Under this test, an organization making expenditures becomes a political committee only if it is determined that "a primary purpose" of the organization is to affect governmental decision-making by supporting or opposing candidates or ballot propositions.

-This test is not expressly codified in law but was introduced soon after FCPA was enacted to address the questions raised about the scope of coverage.
 The test has been accepted and expounded by the courts over time to provide guidance on determining who is required to report as a political committee.

-The "primary purpose" test first was articulated in a formal Attorney General's Opinion (AGO) issued within the same year the original Initiative 276 was enacted.
-AGO 1973 No. 14.
+The "primary purpose" test first was articulated in a formal Attorney General's Opinion (AGO) issued within the same year Initiative 276, the ballot measure that created the PDC and Washington State's campaign finance law, was enacted.
+(AGO 1973 No. 14.)
 The question presented in the AGO was whether a corporation, or similar organization, becomes a political committee whenever it makes a contribution to an election campaign.
-The AGO concluded that law was intended only to include organizations whose primary purpose was to influence elections, since many of the reporting requirements would be incompatible with an organization whose funding activities are not primarily related to campaign spending.
+The AGO concluded that the law was intended only to include organizations whose primary purpose was to influence elections, since many of the reporting requirements would be incompatible with an organization whose funding activities are not primarily related to campaign spending.

-The state supreme court soon adopted the AGO's conclusion in State v.
-Evans, 86 Wn.2d 503 (1976), by articulating a standard that an organization becomes a political committee when the facts and circumstances indicate that "the primary purpose or one of the primary purposes" support or oppose candidate or ballot measure.
+The State Supreme Court soon adopted the AGO's conclusion in State v.
+Evans, 86 Wn.2d 503 (1976), by establishing that an organization becomes a political committee when the facts and circumstances indicate that "the primary purpose or one of the primary purposes" support or oppose candidate or ballot measure.
 Id. at 509.
-The court, as well as the federal Ninth Circuit Court, has since confirmed the constitutionality of this standard and has clarified that campaign financing can be one of several "primary purposes" sufficient to satisfy the requirements as a political committee.
+The Court, as well as the federal Ninth Circuit Court of Appeals, has since confirmed the constitutionality of this standard and has clarified that campaign financing can be one of several "primary purposes" sufficient to require registration and reporting as a political committee.
 See Utter v.
 Bldg.
 Industry Ass'n of Wash., 182 Wn.2d 398 (2015); and see Human Life of Wash. v.
 Brumsickle, 624 F.3d 990 (9th Cir.
 2010).

-While disclosure serves an important state interest, the Evans court cautioned that the law was not intended to indiscriminately capture all entities that engage in political activities.
+While disclosure serves an important state interest, the Evans court cautioned that the law was not intended to indiscriminately capture all entities that engage in political campaign activities.
 Evans, 86 Wn.
 2d at 508.
 The primary purpose test recognizes the need for some balance, but does not include any specific measurement of activity or priority that constitutes a "primary" purpose of an organization.
-Courts have acknowledged that most organizations do not have one single determinable purpose and therefore consideration of the nuances of organizational structure is important to meet the state's interest in disclosure of political activities.
+Courts have acknowledged that most organizations do not have one single determinable purpose and therefore consideration of the nuances of organizational structure is important to meet the State's interest in disclosure of political campaign activities.
 See Brumsickle, 624 F.3d at 1011.
-If, however, political advocacy is just one of the tools an organization uses to meet its legitimate non-political goals, then such activity may not be a "primary" purpose of the organization.
+If, however, electoral political advocacy is just one of the tools an organization uses to meet its legitimate non-political goals, then such activity may not be a "primary" purpose of the organization.
 Evergreen Freedom Foundation v.
 Washington Ed.
 Ass'n., 111 Wn.
 App.
 586 (Wash.
 Ct.
 App.
 2002).

-In considering this balance, the Court of Appeals has offered factors to provide guidance to courts determining an organization's primary purpose.
-In Evergreen Freedom Foundation, 111 Wn.
-App. at 600, the court of appeals offered a nonexclusive factors to consider:
+In considering this balance, the Court of Appeals, in Evergreen Freedom Foundation, 111 Wn.
+App. at 600, offered a nonexclusive list factors to provide guidance to courts determining when election spending constitutes a primary purpose of an organization, including: